 Steamship Grill and Bar – casual dining with a harbour view in Victoria

-Fisherman’s Wharf – a colourful spot for a bite to eat in Victoria
+Fisherman’s Wharf – a colourful spot for lunch in Victoria

 Fun places to eat in the evening in Victoria

-You won’t be short of great places to eat in the downtown area of Victoria and with so many food producers on Vancouver Island, there’s a big Farm to Table movement to support the local economy with the freshest of produce.
+You won’t be short on great places to eat in the downtown area of Victoria and with so many food producers on Vancouver Island, there’s a huge Farm to Table movement to support the local economy with the freshest of produce.
 Here are a couple of fun places I tried that would be a good choice to eat in the evening;

 Nourish – Feed body and soul in Victoria